aviravipati/aviravipati/README.md

      https://iosdictionary.com

 - 🌱 Enthusiastically learning AWS, SnowFlake, AirFlow data pipelines, to name a few.
-     Since everyone in on the next thing Machine Learning, let's throw that in the mix 😄

 - 🔭 Currently working on creating a personal assistant using AirFlow and AWS, more on this later !!

 <!--
 **aviravipati/aviravipati** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.